Entering the European market for speciality coffee

 The world’s largest organic coffee producers are Mexico, Ethiopia and Peru

-As organic certification grows within specialty coffees, it presents opportunities for countries that have scalable organic coffee production.
+As organic certification grows within speciality coffees, it presents opportunities for countries that have scalable organic coffee production.
 The countries with the largest organic coffee production areas in 2018 were:

 - Ethiopia: 161 thousand hectares